tymaestro/On-Yer-Bike/README.md

 <img src="./readme/images/thanks.png">

+## Testing

 ### Technologies

-## Testing
+HTML5, CSS3

 ### Validator Testing

-HTML: no errors were returned when passing through the official W3C validator.
+HTML: No errors were returned when passing through the official W3C validator.

-CSS: No errors were found when passing through the official (Jigsaw) validator.
+CSS: No errors were returned when passing through the official (Jigsaw) validator.

 ### Lighthouse Testing